Integrated wild dog control

 - If using chemicals to control wild dogs all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 must be met.
 This includes adhering to the Directions for Use of 1080 Pest Animal Bait Products in Victoria.

 - and the chemical label, keeping the relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.
-Chemical use record sheets and further information regarding agricultural chemical use can be found on the DEDJTR website on the Agricultural Chemical Use page.
+Chemical use record sheets and further information regarding agricultural chemical use can be found on the Agricultural Chemical Use page.